-Oftentimes, planning a family vacation can feel like you're playing the role of travel agent rather than parent.
+Oftentimes, planning a family vacation can feel like you're playing the role of a travel agent rather than a parent.
 You spend hours researching the best destinations, itineraries, and activities that your clients (um, kids) will love once you land.
-And even though traveling with children inevitably changes the dynamic and logistics of a trip—in both wonderful and challenging ways—that doesn't mean you have to completely plan around the little ones.
+And even though traveling with children inevitably changes the dynamics and logistics of a trip—in both wonderful and challenging ways—that doesn't mean you have to completely plan around the little ones.
 After all, the wanderlust doesn’t stop once you have kids, and neither should the adventures you love taking.

 Planning a "family-friendly vacation" should be just that—a trip that pleases the entire family, including the parents!
 Hit the beach, tour wineries, explore a city—take the vacations you've always loved with tweaks to the itinerary or destination that will also thrill your kids.
 We've got some ideas.

 Using a mix of editorial insight and data from our Editors’ Choice Awards, we've come up with the best places for families this year, catered to your interests but suitable for all ages.
 With summer break in sight, get a jumpstart on planning, and read on for the best places to go with your tots and teens this year—sprees that are interesting, dynamic, and, of course, fun for the whole family.